Cernavodă Nuclear Power Plant: Units 3 and 4

-Units 3 and 4 were expected to be CANDU 6 reactors with a similar design to Unit 2 and will each have a capacity of 720 MW.
+Units 3 and 4 were expected to be CANDU 6 reactors with a similar design to Unit 2 and will each have a capacity of ~700 MW.
 The project was estimated to take up to six years after the contracts are signed.

 A 2006 feasibility study carried out by Deloitte and Touche determined that the most economically viable scenario was to build the two reactors at the same time, with the cost estimated at €2.3 billion.

-On 20 November 2008, Nuclearelectrica, ArcelorMittal, ČEZ, GDF Suez, Enel, Iberdrola and RWE agreed to set up a joint company dedicated to the completion, commissioning and operation of Units 3 and 4.
+On 20 November 2008, Nuclearelectrica, ArcelorMittal, ČEZ, GDF Suez, Enel, Iberdrola, and RWE agreed to set up a joint company dedicated to the completion, commissioning and operation of Units 3 and 4.
 The company named Energonuclear was registered in March 2009.

 20 January 2011, GDF Suez, Iberdrola and RWE pulled out of the project, following ČEZ which had already left in 2010, citing "Economic and market-related uncertainties surrounding this project, related for the most part to the present financial crisis, are not reconcilable now with the capital requirements of a new nuclear power project".
 That left Nuclearelectrica with large majority share in the project, prompting a search for other investors.
-In November 2013, China General Nuclear Power Corp.
-(CGN) signed an agreement to invest in the project at an undisclosed level.
-Shortly thereafter, AcelorMittal and Enel announced plans to sell their stakes.
+In November 2013, China General Nuclear Power Group (CGN) signed an agreement to invest in the project at an undisclosed level.
+Shortly thereafter, ArcelorMittal and Enel announced plans to sell their stakes.